clnair-ascm/aqpet/README.md

 To streamline this workflow, the **aqpet** provides an ensemble function to efficiently process data from multiple sites:

-• 'list': contains air quality and meteorological data across all sites.
+• `list`: contains air quality and meteorological data across all sites.

 ```r
 data_WeNorm < - buildMod(list, params)